Bringing the Three Lines of Defense to Life

 Process

 I started by partnering with risk and compliance leaders to pinpoint where first-line decisions were breaking down and how often issues were being pushed to the second line for approval.
-We used real examples to shape the learning objectives, connect them to company leadership expectations, and agree on what better decisions and documentation should look like.
-Early in the project, I brought in our strategic analyst so we could plan how to track completions and the outcome data coming from assessments and surveys once the campaign launched.
+We used real examples to shape the learning objectives, connect them to leadership expectations, and agree on what better decisions and documentation should look like.
+Early in the project, I brought in our strategic analyst so we could plan how to track completions and what signals we could pull from knowledge checks and survey feedback once the campaign launched.

 With that foundation in place, I mapped out the four-week journey and decided how the modules, videos, intranet hub, and manager resources would work together as one continuous experience rather than separate training events.
 I drafted storyboards and early versions of the modules and videos, then tested them with a small group of stakeholders to see whether they were clear and struck the right tone for a regulated environment.
 Feedback from those sessions drove several rounds of refinement, especially around how we described ownership of risk and the advisory role of the second line.